llpeterson/direct/error.md

 }
 ```

-This code ensures that the calculation uses ones complement arithmetic
+This code ensures that the calculation uses ones' complement arithmetic
-rather than the twos complement that is used in most machines.
+rather than the twos' complement that is used in most machines.
 Note the
 `if` statement inside the `while` loop.
 If there is a carry into the top
 16 bits of `sum`, then we increment `sum` just as in the previous
 example.